meltyourface/blank/posts/Satanic-rites/Lilith-Invocation-Ritual-for-Empowerment/index.md

 ## Nocturnal Embrace - A Ritual Veneration of Lilith

-Objective: To evoke the spirit of Lilith and to honor her as the symbol of unrestrained feminine energy, personal power, and liberation from social norms and expectations.
+**Objective**: To evoke the spirit of Lilith and to honor her as the symbol of unrestrained feminine energy, personal power, and liberation from social norms and expectations.

-Supplies:
+**Supplies**:
 1. Lilith statue or representation
 2. Black and crimson candles
 3. Chalice filled with red wine